Segra Park – Columbia Fireflies

 Concession stands at Segra Park are what would be expected at most typical sports venues; hamburgers, hot dogs, pizza, pretzels, fries, and candy are all abundantly available.
 The pimento cheese sandwich, or adding the southern classic to a hamburger, does add a bit of a local touch to the concessions menu.
 In addition, each home stand does feature a specialty hot dog related to the visiting team.

 The key to finding the best food available is to not limit yourself to the traditional concession stands.
-Though there are the pimento cheese options there, the real treasures are at the carts around the concourse.
+Though there are pimento cheese options there, the real treasures are in the carts around the concourse.

 Fans have a full, uninterrupted 360-degree concourse to navigate around the stadium.
 The open concourse provides views of the action on the field no matter if fans run to grab a bite to eat, need a trip to the restroom, or just want to get up and walk the stadium for an inning or two.